cwimpy/academic-kickstart/content/syllabus/_index.md

 ### Copyright & Fair Use Statement

 The materials used in this course are subject to copyright laws.
 For those materials which neither I nor A-State owns the copyright, I have either obtained a license for use or am using the materials in a manner that I reasonably believe is in compliance with the Fair Use exception to the copyright laws.
 The other materials used in this course are copyrighted.
-By this, I mean all materials generated for this class, which include but are not limited to syllabi, exams, lectures, quizzes, assignments, and any other document I post in Blackboard.
+By this, I mean all materials generated for this class, which include but are not limited to syllabi, exams, lectures, quizzes, assignments, and any other document I may post.
 Because these items are copyrighted, you do not have the right to copy and distribute any course materials unless I, or the document publishers, expressly grant permission.
+Otherwise, the code for this website is openly licensed and free to use.